Egor-Skriptunoff/pure_lua_SHA/README.md

 get_next_part_of_digest("seek", 1)        -- jump to the second byte of the digest assert(get_next_part_of_digest(5) == "4e84ca4c10")
 ```
+Please note that BLAKE2Xb / BLAKE2Xs are not continuations of BLAKE2b / BLAKE2s.
+For example, `sha.blake2xb(64, "message")` is not the same as `sha.blake2b("message")`

 ---
+#### :large_blue_circle: How to create digests of arbitrary size with BLAKE3?
+By default the digest size of BLAKE3 is 32 bytes (256 bits).
+Unlike BLAKE2 family of separate functions for short (BLAKE2b) and long (BLAKE2Xb) digests, BLAKE3 is an "all-in-one" function.
+You can produce BLAKE3 digest of arbitrary size by passing the size as `digest_size_in_bytes` argument.
+Similar to BLAKE2, you can specify positive digest size, negative digest size or magic number `-1`.
+Similar to BLAKE2, you can jump to arbitrary position in the digest.
+Unlike BLAKE2, a shorter BLAKE3 digest is always a prefix of a longer digest for the same message.

+---
-#### :large_blue_circle: Is the SHAKE / BLAKE2X "infinite digest" obtained by `digest_size_in_bytes = -1` really infinite ?
+#### :large_blue_circle: Is the SHAKE / BLAKE2X / BLAKE3 "infinite digest" obtained by `digest_size_in_bytes = -1` really infinite ?
 For SHAKE functions, the "infinite digest" is really infinite.
 You can NOT fast forward to arbitrary position without calculating all previous bytes of the digest.

-For BLAKE2X functions, the "infinite digest" is NOT infinite - it is periodic with a large period (256GiB for BLAKE2Xb and 128GiB for BLAKE2Xs).
+For BLAKE2X functions, the "infinite digest" is NOT infinite, it is periodic with a large period: 256GiB for BLAKE2Xb and 128GiB for BLAKE2Xs.
-The period size equals to 2^32 times inner function digest size.
-For example, digest size of BLAKE2b is 64 bytes, so the period of BLAKE2Xb is `64*2^32 = 256*2^30` bytes.
 You can fast forward to arbitrary position.
 Please note that `get_next_part_of_digest("seek", 256*2^30)` is equivalent to `get_next_part_of_digest("seek", 0)` due to periodicity.

+For BLAKE3 function, the "infinite digest" is NOT infinite, it is periodic with a huge period: `2^70` bytes.
+This implementation is able to produce only the first `2^53` bytes of this period.
+You can fast forward to arbitrary position, but you will receive empty strings instead of hexadecimal digest for positions beyond `2^53`.

 ---
 #### :large_blue_circle: What is the `salt` parameter in all BLAKE2 functions?